1. Create a Clean Slate

 - Broken walls

-- Removing paint put up by tenant
+- Removing paint, painted by the tenant

 - Animal stains in the carpet caused by domestic animals or leaking fish tanks